 The Audit Committee's terms of reference indicate that it will review and recommend for approval the annual audited consolidated financial statements of the City and will review quarterly financial performance throughout the year.
-To assist the Audit Committee with this responsibility report F-21-21 will present key financial highlights for the quarter ended March 31, 2021.
-Given the significant impact of the COVID-19 pandemic, that has included closure of City facilities and cancellation of programs, monitoring of financial performance has become increasingly important.
+To assist the Audit Committee with this responsibility report F-18-22 will present key financial highlights for the quarter ended March 31, 2022.
+Given the significant impact from the Covid-19 pandemic in the last 2 years, monitoring of financial performance has become increasingly important.

 On an annual basis the Consolidated Financial Statements of the City of Burlington are presented to the Audit Committee for their recommendation to Council to approve.
 The City's financial statements are prepared in accordance with Canadian public sector accounting standards.
-These standards in some instances differ with the way the City reports on its daily operations which can make approval of the financial statements challenging.
-This report will present financial results from an operational perspective for the period ended March 31, 2021.
+These standards in some instances differ with the way the City reports on its daily operations which can make review of the financial statements challenging.
+This report will present financial results from an operational perspective for the period ended March 31, 2022.